Akiautiste/vscode_source/README.md

 # vscode_source
-These code are my learning dairy！
+These codes are my learning dairy！